 What does a random day out in Nairobi look like to you?
 Is this when you do your shopping, go to brunch or just move around Nairobi with friends?
 One other great thing you can do is visit these beautiful places in Nairobi.

 Going for a safari walk is the closest you can get to the wild in the city.
-The Nairobi Safari Walk is located about 7km from the city centre and is easily accessible on tarmac roads.
+The Nairobi Safari Walk is located about 7km from the city center and is easily accessible on tarmac roads.
 From Nairobi town, you can board a bus going to Lang’ata Road and ask to alight at the Kenya Wildlife Service head office.

 At the Nairobi safari walk expect to see:

-Whether you’re a tourist or not, plan and visit Nairobi safari walk and you’ll be able to sample the country’s rich animal life including the rare bongo, white rhino and albino zebra as well as big cats, antelopes and primates.
+Whether you’re a tourist or not, plan and visit Nairobi Safari Walk and you’ll be able to sample the country’s rich animal life including the rare bongo, white rhino and albino zebra as well as big cats, antelopes and primates.

 Charges: Citizen Adults – Kshs.
 215, Citizen Children – Kshs.
 125, Resident Adults – Kshs.
 300, Resident Children – Kshs.
 170, Non-Resident Adults – $22, Non-Resident Child – $13,